shanmuk2210/email-polishing-agent/README.md

-# EmailCraft AI
+# Email Polishing Agent

-EmailCraft AI is an AI-powered email rewriting assistant that transforms rough, informal, or poorly structured emails into clear, professional, natural-sounding messages.
+Email Polishing Agent is an AI-powered email rewriting assistant that transforms rough, informal, or poorly structured emails into clear, professional, natural-sounding messages.

 The application preserves the original intent and facts while improving grammar, structure, clarity, readability, and tone.